snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/page-views/index.md

   </TabItem>
 </Tabs>

-The page view and every subsequent page ping will have both a static_context and a dynamic_context attached.
+In this example, the tracked page view and every subsequent page ping will have both a static_context and a dynamic_context attached.
 The static_contexts will all have the same staticValue, but the dynamic_contexts will have different dynamicValues since a new context is created for every event.